Whittall, Zoe. The Best Kind of People. Anansi, Toronto, 2016. F;9/17.

 This doesn’t say anything about Best Kind of People‘s literary value: character, charm, readability, vivid imagination at work (consider Lolita if you can’t think of anything on the subject of this novel with literary value).
 The Giller citation praises the author’s bravery for subversively challenging a disruptive truth.
 That “truth”: wealthy, privileged, respected, socially-revered middle-aged men get away with fucking 13-year-old girls because everybody is afraid of challenging them.

 Now it may be that this kind of thing goes on all the time, and I agree with everyone else that when it does it is horrifying.
 And, by the way, I think the Holocaust was one of the worst things in human history, that illness is dreadful and is often not properly handled, that terrorism is a serious problem, and that racism is alive, well, and hideously unfair.
 I completely believe all these things are undeniably and critically important.

-I just don’t want mediocre literature, film, journalism, music, even pop celebrity to be elevated to serious credibility for no other reason than that they focus on one of these culturally highly-valued ideas, and because they believe they can shame critics out of being critical.
+I just don’t want mediocre literature, film, journalism, music, even pop celebrity to be elevated to serious credibility for no other reason than that it focuses on one of these culturally highly-valued ideas, and because it believes it can shame critics out of being critical.
 “What?
 You don’t take (sexual abuse, cancer, cigarette smoking, etc.) seriously?”
 And again please don’t get me wrong, these ideas have terrifyingly immense importance.
 But when critics and prize juries are afraid they might be accused of not paying enough attention to currently magnetic topics and as a result express bad opinions about the value of bad creative work, then there is a perversity of the critical process and what I would call an over-valuation going on.

 As an example of what I’m talking about, take a look at my reviews of Edmund de Waal’s The Hare with Amber Eyes, and Julie Orringer’s The Invisible Bridge to get a sense of my valuation of the Holocaust.